lnrdgnwn/note-it/README.md

    - Go to the [Firebase Console](https://console.firebase.google.com/).
    - Create a new Firebase project (or use an existing one).
-   - In the Firebase Console, go to **Project Settings** and find your Firebase configuration credentials.
-This typically includes:
+   - In the Firebase Console, go to **Project Settings**, then add Firebase to your web app then Copy Firebase Config that includes:
      - `apiKey`
      - `authDomain`
      - `projectId`